 Control devices as required by contract documents.
 Control devices mounted on panel door shall such as push-buttons, selector switches, pilot lights shall be according to the Region of York standards.
 Refer to Division 16 specifications for more details.

-Electronic Overload Relays [Consultant to delete this section if intelligent overload is being used]
+Electronic Overload Relays for stand-alone field installed motor starters

 Overload relay to be self-powered electronic type.